conceptcartography/conceptcartography/docs/concepts/willful-hermeneutical-ignorance.md

 ## 📖 Definitions

-> despite the availability of alternative conceptualizations put forth by marginalized, resistant knowers, “dominantly situated knowers nonetheless continue to misunderstand and misinterpret the world” (Pahlhaus 2012: 716).
+> Despite the availability of alternative conceptualizations put forth by marginalized, resistant knowers, “dominantly situated knowers nonetheless continue to misunderstand and misinterpret the world” ([Pohlhaus, 2012, p.
+716]).

 ## 🔗 Relations